awsdocs/amazon-workdocs-user-guide/doc_source/client_lock_files.md

 You can lock a file to prevent others from overwriting your work while you're editing it\.
 Collaborators can see a lock icon next to the file to know when it’s locked\.
 While it’s locked, only the person who locked it can upload a new version\.

 Owners, co\-owners, and contributors can lock files and send requests to unlock a file\.
-Owners and co\-owners can also unlock files, and contributors can unlock a file if they locked it\.

-You can lock a file to prevent others from overwriting your work while you're editing it\.
-Collaborators can see a lock icon next to the file to know when it’s locked\.
-While it’s locked, only the person who locked it can upload a new version\.

-Owners, co\-owners, and contributors can lock files and send requests to unlock a file\.
-Owners and co\-owners can also unlock files, and contributors can unlock a file if they locked it\.
+Owners and co\-owners can also unlock files\.
+Contributors can unlock a file only if they locked it\.

 **To lock a file**